David Southall: Respiratory research and child protection work

-In 1993, Professor Southall reported in the British Medical Journal a study investigating the performance of invasive procedures in the intensive care of infants and children.
+In 1993, Southall reported in the British Medical Journal a study investigating the performance of invasive procedures in the intensive care of infants and children.
 This study revealed inadequate pain control and sedation for a high proportion of painful procedures and led to a national review of this problem.
 As a consequence he was appointed chair of a working party of the British Paediatric Association to develop guidelines on the management of pain control in children in hospital in the UK.